-During my career I have also constructed works that were focused on a singular image.
-Initially, I chose an iconic image - the house - because it had been the focus of many artists and it had such a strong metaphorical context.
-In some instances, I chose to deconstruct the image to its essential outline.
-In other instances, I overlaid the image on a safety glass that could be fractured which I felt imparted another metaphorical layer of meaning .
+Throughout my professional career, I have also created works centered around a single image.
+Initially, I selected an iconic image—the house—because it had been the subject of numerous artists and possessed a rich metaphorical significance.
+In certain instances, I chose to disassemble the image to reveal its fundamental outline.
+In other instances, I superimposed the image onto a safety glass that could be fractured, which I believed added another layer of metaphorical depth.

-From the 9/11 series I was drawn to producing a work that would, in some way, commemorate and honor the sacrifice of those American soldiers who died during the ongoing Iraq war.
+In response to the 9/11 series, I was compelled to create a work that would, in some manner, commemorate and honor the sacrifices of American soldiers who perished during the ongoing Iraq War.

-The presentation of the Iraq "memorial" works on a several levels.
-Each fractured glass panel has a halftone image of a soldier who had died sandblasted onto the surface of the glass along with a statement of how they died.
-(I had found this information on the internet.)
+The presentation of the Iraq “memorial” operates on multiple levels.
+Each fractured glass panel bears a halftone image of a fallen soldier, sandblasted onto its surface, accompanied by a statement detailing their cause of death.

-Each "portrait" panel is set into an old window frame.
-When the window frame is hung 3 inches away from the wall and a bright light is shone through - the effect is to project the image directly onto the wall.
-The projection brings the image of the soldier as a living person into focus.
+Each “portrait” panel is affixed to an antique window frame.
+When positioned three inches from the wall and illuminated with a bright light, the effect is to project the image directly onto the wall.
+This projection brings the image of the soldier to life, as if they were still present.

 House Series